alex-pallan/new-hacc-website/README.md

 It is beneficial for any members to learn these two tools, as they are quite powerful and potentially useful in their careers moving forward.

 ## Housekeeping
 This project is still work-in-progress and the first finished varient is expected to be pushed into production at [https://isu-hacc.github.io/](https://isu-hacc.github.io/) early in the **Fall 2024** semester.
+For now, you can view the progress at [https://alex-pallan.github.io/new-hacc-website/](https://alex-pallan.github.io/new-hacc-website/).

 There are also plans for the website to be moved to a different domain in the future.